 From keyword relevance and backlinks to social shares and web page loading time, Google uses its ranking signals to determine which web sites rise and which ones fall in the search results.
 Some signals carry more weight than others, and Google has hinted that HTTPS may become stronger than it is now.

-HTTPS Soon to Be Everywhere
+HTTPS is Everywhere

 HTTPS stands for Hypertext Transfer Protocol Secure and is a communications protocol for secure communication over a computer network.
 Websites that use HTTPS transport data by means of the SSL/TSL protocol.
 These protocols encrypt data that is transported between a user and a website, and protect against common types of security breaches, such as man-in-the-middle attacks.